-An effective mentoring relationship needs good chemistry between both participants, so don't choose someone "just because they're young."
-Instead, your ideal partner should have skills or knowledge that you need and be willing to build a relationship with you.
+An effective mentoring relationship needs good chemistry between both participants.
+Your ideal partner should have skills or knowledge that you need and be willing to build a relationship with you.
 You may want to conduct a Personal SWOT Analysis to identify strengths and weaknesses that you can address.

 You can also develop a relationship with someone externally who has different life and work experiences.
 Be careful not to share sensitive information about your organization if you do this, and get appropriate permission first.

 HR departments should try to avoid forcing mentoring relationships on people who, fundamentally, have no interest in engaging with them, or who don't respect the person they're being paired with.